Omission Bias: Why Doing Nothing Feels Safer Than Acting

 Omission bias is our tendency to judge harmful actions as worse than harmful inactions, even when the outcomes are equally bad or worse.
 It sneaks in when doing nothing feels morally cleaner or less risky than doing something, and it silently tilts our decisions.

-What is Omission Bias — when doing nothing feels safer than making a mistake — and why it matters
+What is Omission Bias and why it matters

 Omission bias makes inaction feel safer, wiser, and more moral than taking action that might backfire.
 It’s why we’ll accept the risk of a future problem rather than accept responsibility for a decision that could go wrong today.
-Researchers have shown we judge harm from action more harshly than identical harm from inaction (Ritov & Baron, 1990; Spranca, Minsk, & Baron, 1991).
-That’s not a thought experiment; you can see it in vaccine uptake, investment inertia, product roadmaps, hiring, and even relationships.
+Researchers have shown we judge harm from action more harshly than identical harm from inaction.

 It matters because:

 Most of us don’t wake up thinking, “I will avoid action today.”
-We simply feel a tug to wait for more data.
-We plan to “decide after the next milestone.”
-The next milestone arrives, and we are “90% sure” but want to be “sure-sure.”
-Omission bias isn’t procrastination exactly; it’s a moral tilt.
-We’ll accept a 30% chance of a big problem in six months to avoid a 5% chance of feeling like the cause of a small problem tomorrow.
+We simply feel a tug to wait for more data, to decide after the next milestone, to hold off until we are sure-sure.
+Omission bias isn’t just procrastination.
+It’s a moral tilt.

 Examples